Close Menu

 What Happened at the Grocery Store

-The shopping trip started well.
-My son was wearing his striped pajamas (yes, we left the house like that), and he was happily exploring the bottom shelves of the store.
+The trip started fine.
+My son was in his striped pajamas (yes, we left the house like that), happily exploring the bottom shelves.

-Everything was fine until he found a snack he wanted.
+Everything was going well until he spotted a snack he wanted.

-This is when toddler tantrums in public usually begin.
-Your child grabs something.
-You say no. They start crying.
-Everyone looks at you.
+This is where toddler tantrums in public usually start.
+Your kid grabs something.
+You say no. They fall apart.
+Everyone looks over.

-I used to pick option two.
-It seemed easier.
-But I learned that giving in only makes tantrums worse over time.
+I used to go with option two.
+It felt easier in the moment.
+But I learned that giving in just makes future tantrums worse.

 How to Calm a Toddler Tantrum: The Choice Technique